-This guide is designed for the company that may be having some success with Amazon advertising so far but is looking to take things to the next level.
-We’ve collated exclusive data about advertising spend relative to sales performance on the platform and are ready to put it to use to help you and your business.
+This guide is designed for sellers having some success with Amazon advertising, but are looking to take things to the next level.
+We’ve pulled exclusive data about advertising spend relative to sales performance on the platform and are ready to put it to use to help you and your business.

 How Amazon has become an Advertising Platform

 With that said, what are your basic options for Amazon advertising?
-When Cowen and Co. did a survey asking ad buyers the breakdown of their spending, here are some of the results they found:
+Cowen and Co. did a survey asking ad buyers the breakdown of their spending.
+Here’s what they found:

 A total of 29% of buyers used these, which appear alongside, above, and below the search results.
 They can also appear on product detail pages.
 These are the most popular option, mainly because it’s possible to buy space on certain searches for certain keywords or products.
 The best comparison to make for these is Google’s product listing ads.
 Depending on the bid that you put in, your ad may either appear above or below the search results of customers who end up searching for the related keywords that you bid on.

 Being the most popular Amazon ad, it’s fitting that a lot of the innovation we see on the platform revolves around these ads.
 Originally, the major difference was the fact that sellers could choose automatic or manual targeting to match with certain search terms and keywords.
 This is only the beginning, though.
-Amazon recently implemented new bidding features, offering both manual and automated ways to adjust bids as needed, helping sellers save time.
-In addition, this represents the growing sophistication of Amazon as an ad platform.
+Amazon recently implemented new bidding features, offering both manual and automated ways to adjust bids as needed.

 These ads, formerly known as headline search ads, were purchased by 18% of companies in the Cowen & Co. survey.
 These appear above Amazon search results and make it possible for advertisers to promote multiple products and gain brand awareness.